|

 The role of the Qualified Intermediary, as provided in the Regulations, cannot be that of a disqualified person or an agent of the taxpayer for purposes of a tax-deferred exchange.
 A disqualified person or agent is one who has acted as the taxpayer's employee, attorney, accountant, investment banker or broker, or real estate agent or broker in the two years prior to the exchange, related parties and other beneficial interests.
 In order to meet the requirements of the Regulation and have a successful exchange, the Qualified Intermediary must (1) enter into an Exchange Agreement with the taxpayer whereby the taxpayer's rights to receive, pledge, borrow, or otherwise obtain the benefits of money or other property are expressly limited; (2) be assigned the sales and purchase agreements for the relinquished property and replacement property, with written notification of the assignment to all parties to those agreements; and (3) hold the net sale proceeds in its account or with a qualified escrow or trust.
 1031 Exchange Specialists, Inc. (1031 ESI) will ensure every aspect of the taxpayer's 1031 exchange meets the requirements of the regulation.

 The Qualified Intermediary you choose will remain in the transaction from the sale of your relinquished property(s) to the acquisition of your replacement property(s), or the termination of the exchange, whichever comes first, regardless of which state either transaction occurs.
-Some states, however, in response to Qualified Intermediary bankruptcies and defalcations, have enacted laws governing exchange facilitators.
-These laws may include, but are not limited to, registration, insurance, notification and other restrictions imposed on the Qualified Intermediary for transactions where the relinquished property is located within the state or the Qualified Intermediary is considered "doing business" within the state.
-1031 Exchange Specialists, Inc. (1031 ESI) can facilitate 1031 exchanges in most of the 50 states and the US Virgin Islands.

-As mentioned previously, the Qualified Intermediary industry is unregulated with the exception of a few states.
-The number of defalcations and bankruptcies has been few.
-However, despite the size of the Qualified Intermediary or its parent company, or the presence of a Fidelity Bond, Errors and Omission, or Directors and Officer's insurance policies, or the availability of audited financial statements, defalcations and bankruptcies still occurred, resulting in the loss of the client's equity.
 There are safeguards a taxpayer should consider when selecting a Qualified Intermediary.
-These safeguards include: (1) depositing the taxpayer's funds in FDIC insured accounts; (2) depositing taxpayer funds in accounts that are principal preserved and liquid; (3) depositing taxpayer funds in segregated accounts under the client's name and federal identification number; (3) requiring dual signatures within the Qualified Intermediary company and, where practical, the signature of the taxpayer for any withdrawals; (4) ensure the proper wording is contained in the Exchange Agreement to protect the taxpayer's funds from a Qualified Intermediary bankruptcy; (5) the use of a Qualified Escrow and Trust Agreement; (6) the use of a Security or Guarantee Arrangement; and/or (7) deposit taxpayer funds in a financial institution selected by the taxpayer.
+These safeguards include: (1) depositing the taxpayer’s funds in FDIC insured accounts; (2) depositing taxpayer funds in accounts that are principal preserved and liquid; (3) depositing taxpayer funds in segregated accounts under the client’s name and federal identification number; (3) requiring dual signatures within the Qualified Intermediary company and, where practical, the signature of the taxpayer for any withdrawals; (4) ensure the proper wording is contained in the Exchange Agreement to protect the taxpayer’s funds from a Qualified Intermediary bankruptcy; (5) the use of a Qualified Escrow and Trust Agreement; (6) the use of a Security or Guarantee Arrangement; and/or (7) deposit taxpayer funds in a financial institution selected by the taxpayer.
 The most important safeguard for a taxpayer is to rely on the referrals of their accountants, attorneys, Realtors and former clients of the Qualified Intermediary.
 1031 Exchange Specialists, Inc. (1031 ESI) utilizes various safeguards to ensure liquidity and preservation of principal for the taxpayer's funds.

 Various time restrictions are included throughout the 1031 Regulations and Revenue Procedures.
 The most critical of these time restrictions are the 45 Day Identification period and the 180 Day exchange period, which apply to forward, reverse and build-to-suit exchanges.
 These time restrictions may be impacted by something as significant as federally declared natural disasters, or as insignificant as the filing deadline of the taxpayer's income tax return.
 Secondarily, time restrictions relating to holding periods of two years and 24 months, respectively, are required when exchanging with a related party or suggested when qualifying a property.
 Additional time restrictions relating to minimum rental periods and maximum personal use periods are also provided in the safe harbors of a 1031 exchange.
 A competent Qualified Intermediary will guide you through these time-frames.
 1031 Exchange Specialists, Inc. (1031 ESI) can advise the taxpayer of the time-frames within the regulations and Revenue Procedures and ensure the time-frames are adhered to for a successful 1031 exchange.

 Although the vast majority of 1031 exchange transactions are straight-forward, one-for-one exchanges, with little or no complications, a competent experienced Qualified Intermediary can also guide the taxpayer, their accountant, attorney and Realtor through the very complex transactions, as listed above.
-A Qualified Intermediary"s familiarity with the Regulations, Revenue Procedures and Private Letter Rulings (PLR) will prove beneficial to the taxpayer when deciding whether the 1031 exchange is a viable tax saving and wealth building tool for their transaction.
+A Qualified Intermediary’s familiarity with the Regulations, Revenue Procedures and Private Letter Rulings (PLR) will prove beneficial to the taxpayer when deciding whether the 1031 exchange is a viable tax saving and wealth building tool for their transaction.
 Please contact 1031 Exchange Specialists, Inc. (1031 ESI) to discuss your specific circumstances and goals.

 In 2000, the Internal Revenue Service issued a Revenue Procedure providing a safe harbor permitting an Exchange Accommodation Titleholder ("EAT") to acquire, with all of the benefits and burdens of ownership, the relinquished property or the replacement property in an exchange and hold it for up to 180 days while the taxpayer attempts to sell the relinquished property and/or improve the replacement property.
 Please see 1031 Exchange Specialists, Inc. (1031 ESI) web page entitled "Reverse Exchanges" for additional details about reverse and build-to-suit exchanges.

 A taxpayer has several options available to maximize tax savings when combining a 1031 exchange and a primary home exclusion.
-The first option is when a taxpayer has two separate structures used concurrently, such as a Duplex, whereby, part of the property is used for business or investment and the other part is the taxpayer's primary residence.
+The first option is when a taxpayer has two separate structures used concurrently, such as a Duplex, whereby, part of the property is used for business or investment and the other part is the taxpayer’s primary residence.
 Since the usage of the property is clearly defined and distinguishable between personal and business use, the taxpayer can apply the primary home exclusion to the portion lived in and complete a 1031 exchange on the business portion.
 The second option is available for a single structure used concurrently, such as, a Boarding house.
 Since the usage is not clearly definable, the taxpayer would first apply the primary home exclusion to the entire gain and complete a 1031 exchange for the balance of the gain.
 The third option is available when a single structure is used consecutively, such as, when a principal residence is converted to a business or investment property.
-The tax application is similar to the Boarding house example above, however, time restrictions are imposed on the taxpayer.
-Please see 1031 Exchange Specialists, Inc. (1031 ESI) web page entitled "Mixed Use Property" for further information.
+The tax application is similar to the Boarding house example above; however, time restrictions are imposed on the taxpayer.
+Please see 1031 Exchange Specialists, Inc. (1031 ESI) web page entitled "Mixed Use Property" for further information. |

 |

-Website powered by Network Solutions® |
+Web Hosting powered by Network Solutions® |